Part 2: Effects on quality

 The free market challenge: time will tell

 So if the question is: will open mics outcompete each other? — the best answer will be: let the free market take care of it all.
 If a newcomer can offer something truly interesting in the way an event is promoted or hosted, more power to them!
 In a city like Budapest there also seems to be an endless supply of artists or wannabe performers.
 Every year new classes graduate from music schools, all you have to do is reach out to them and offer a chance to play at a decent venue.
-(And they will also bring their friends along.)
+(They will also bring their friends along, mind you.)
 The influx of tourists also doesn’t appear to decrease, and a certain percentage of them are musicians who love playing in a new location.

 If a newcomer can offer something truly interesting in the way an event is promoted or hosted,